zhuochun/md-writer/README.md

 ### Advance Settings:

-To change these settings, you need to edit in `Atom -> Your Config` file.
+To change these settings, you need to edit in `Atom -> Your Config` file or in your projects' specific setting files.

 - **siteLinkPath**: Define path (string) to a `.cson` file that stores all links added for automatic linking next time.
 Default uses `markdown-writer-links.cson` in Atom's config directory.
 - **frontMatter**: Define front matter (string) used when create new post/draft.